Online conversations about Paganism and various paths have great things to offer, but you should keep some things in mind.

-Spend regular time online.
-If you’re on for 20 minutes once a week, you’ll probably find it frustrating to try and keep up with conversations on a busy list or forum.
+- Spend regular time online.
+If you’re on for 20 minutes once a week, you’ll probably find it frustrating to try and keep up with conversations on a busy list.
 A little bit most days is common, but other options work as well.

-Listen: It’s fine to ask questions – but listen, as well.
+- Listen: It’s fine to ask questions – but listen, as well.
 Look at how people answer questions, and read the answers to other people’s questions.
-You can often learn a great deal without posting yourself.

-Read and follow the rules: Rules in healthy communities are practical, and are designed to help people participate easily and avoid previous problems.
-Different forums have different guidelines for quoting, for responding to multiple posts in a thread, or for using non-netspeak language.
+- Read and follow the rules: Rules in healthy communities are practical, and are designed to help people participate easily and avoid previous problems.

 What to look for:

 Activity : Look for a forum with at least 10-15 content-filled posts (i.e. not just social chit-chat) most days.
 This is enough to keep discussion going.
 If you have limited time, look for forums with a manageable number of posts in the time you have.